 - Complimentary Wifi: For the wifi credit, you get $5 off your resort fee.
 You might not see it on your folio when you check out because it’s actually already discounted from the resort fee.
 Park MGM’s resort fee is $39, but when I looked on my folio, it was $34.

-- Early Check-In and Late Checkout: We landed around 1:00 p.m. and luckily were able to check in by 1:30 p.m.
+- Early Check-In and Late Checkout: We landed around 1:00 p.m. and luckily were able to check-in by 1:30 p.m.
 The front desk agent asked me if I wanted to utilize my 4:00 p.m. check out and I said yes!
-I wasn’t sure if Chase had the same 4:00 p.m. checkout time like Amex, but it seems like they do.
+I wasn’t sure if Chase had the same 4:00 p.m. checkout time as Amex, but it seems like they do.

 SAVINGS: IS IT WORTH BOOKING THROUGH CHASE?